Fábio (footballer, born 1980): International career

 After more than four years, Fábio was called up to the national team in 2011 for the friendly matches against Netherlands and Romania, failing to make his international debut in any of the matches.
 A few weeks later, he was included in the preliminary squad for the 2011 Copa América by coach Mano Menezes, but was eventually cut from the final squad of 23.

 In 2013, he publicly complained about not having an opportunity to play for the national side and claimed that "it has no criteria in the goalkeepers selection".
 He made the same complaints in 2014, prior to the World Cup.
 In 2020, he stated that the national coaches selected the goalkeepers out of friendship and not merit.
-Some journalists as well as the Brazilian football fans criticize his exclusion from the national team even with the alternance of coaches in the past few years (Scolari, Dunga, Tite).
+Some journalists as well as the Brazilian football fans criticize his exclusion from the national team even with the alternance of coaches in the past few years (Scolari, Dunga, Tite); Fabio is the most remembered player for this continued exclusion from the national team, along with winger Lucas Moura.